 * UPDATE ON PRICE: Okay, the Swiss brand plans to retail this watch for $3400, which is a bit steep for your truly.
 However, I have an impression that fairly soon the watch will surface at a number of online outlets at about three fourths (or maybe even three thirds) the recommended minimum street price.
-While still a bit too expensive give the mechanism that powers it and overall eclectic styling, it may be of interest to those looking for something ‘different’ that can actually be used as a professional tool.
+It’s a bit too expensive, yet, given the mechanism that powers it and overall eclectic styling, it may be of interest to those looking for something ‘different’ that can actually be used as a professional tool.

 Photos: Maurice Lacroix

 Maurice Lacroix Pontos S Diver specification

 Movement: Automatic, caliber ML 115 (base Sellita SW200), Swiss Made

 Functions: Hours, minutes, seconds, date